spinnaker/spinnaker.io/content/en/docs/setup/security/authorization/ldap/index.md

 title: "LDAP"
 linkTitle: "LDAP"
 weight: 1
-description:
+description: Spinnaker supports using LDAP for authorization.
 ---

 Please note that LDAP is flexible enough to offer lots of other options and configuration possibilities.
 Spinnaker uses the Spring Security libraries, which solve a number of challenges.